jeyabalajis/aws-certified-sa-pro-notes/docs/network/hybrid_networking.md

 -  Centralized outbound routing to the internet: In this scenario, outbound traffic from private subnets are routed to TGW, which in turns routes the request to a VPC that contains NAT Gateway and Internet Gateway.
 -  Appliance VPC: In this use case, multiple VPC outbound traffic is routed to transit gateway (TGW), which in turn routes traffic to a VPC which contains a security appliance that inspects traffic.
 The appliance is a stateful appliance, therefore both the request and response are inspected.

+### Sharing

+- Use Border Gateway Protocol (BGP) Site-to-Site VPN connections.
+- Associate the same VPC route table with all of the subnets that are associated with the transit gateway, unless your network design requires multiple VPC route tables.
+- You can use AWS Resource Access Manager (RAM) to share a transit gateway for VPC attachments across accounts or across your organization in AWS Organizations.

+### Flow Logs

+- Transit Gateway Flow Logs is a feature that enables you to capture information about the IP traffic going to and from your transit gateways.
+Flow log data can be published to Amazon CloudWatch Logs or Amazon S3.

+### Monitoring

+- Transit Gateway can be monitored through Cloudwatch Logs and CloudTrail Logs.
+All calls to transit gateway actions are logged by CloudTrail.

+### Design Best practices

+- Use a separate (small) subnet for each TGW subnet attachment
+- Create one network ACL and associate it with all of the subnets that are associated with the transit gateway.
+- Use Border Gateway Protocol (BGP) Site-to-Site VPN connections.
+- Associate the same VPC route table with all of the subnets that are associated with the transit gateway, unless your network design requires multiple VPC route tables.

 ## S3endpoints
 - With S3 endpoints, you can create a private route in your VPC that allows you to route traffic directly to and from S3 in your VPC.
 - S3 was the first AWS service with endpoints, and AWS is constantly evaluating endpoints for other services.